A Guide to the

 Creator: Thomas H. Arthur

-The Thomas H. Arthur Papers, 1921-1982, consists of one Hollinger box (.417 linear feet) of personal correspondence, manuscripts, theater programs, photographs, and notes written by Thomas H. Arthur and pertaining to the actor, Melvyn Douglas.
+Abstract: The Thomas H. Arthur Papers, 1921-1982, consist of one Hollinger box (.417 linear feet) of personal correspondence, manuscripts, theater programs, photographs, and notes written by Thomas H. Arthur and pertaining to the actor, Melvyn Douglas.

 Thomas H. Arthur was hired as a professor in 1973 to develop the theater program at James Madison University.
 Arthur was a personal friend of Melvyn Douglas and his family, and wrote his doctoral thesis about Douglas' involvement in politics.
 In 1971, Arthur also collaborated with Douglas, at Douglas' request, to write his autobiography, See You at the Movies: The Autobiography of Melvyn Douglas.
 Arthur retired from JMU in 2007.